minhtran-q/kafka-knownledge/README.md

   A Unique Identifier assigned to the producer by the broker.

   If `transactional.id` is not specified, a fresh PID is generated every-time on producer initialization.
-If `transactional.id` is specified,the broker stores mapping of Transactional ID to PID so that it can return the same PID on producer restart.
+If `transactional.id` is specified, the broker stores mapping of Transactional ID to PID so that it can return the same PID on producer restart.

   2. _Epoch Number_